 - Your subscribers will receive significantly less spam, due to increased filtering of messages from unregistered senders.

 The following fees are imposed by The Campaign Registry and specific mobile carriers.
 After registering, all fees will be billed to the payment method on file with your account with no additional markup.

 This option is perfect for larger organizations who need to send messages to large groups of people quickly.
 With a Standard registration, we expect the average sending rate to be around 600 messages per minute.

 This cost-effective option is ideal for smaller organizations who send messages to smaller groups of people.
 We expect Low-Volume registrations to have an average sending rate of 60-100 message per minute.

 Please note that these fees apply only to customers texting from local phone numbers.
 They do not apply to toll-free numbers.
 While this may change at some time in the future, you currently have the option to avoid these fees by sending messages from a toll-free number.

 Option 1: Register your local number.

 If you would like to keep texting from your local number, we recommend that you register your number with The Campaign Registry.
 There is no action to take right now.
-We plan to open up our registration system on May 1st, so you may register any time after that date.
+We will send an announcement .
 The registration process will be completed through MojoTxt, so please do not attempt to register directly with The Campaign Registry.